-Ameritas College welcomes undergraduate students who transfer credits from other regionally accredited colleges and universities.
+Ameritas Hispanic Pathways welcomes undergraduate students who transfer credits from other regionally accredited colleges and universities.
 We have included some guidelines below, but we encourage you to speak with a Student Success Specialist at the campus where you wish to enroll to discuss your particular situation in terms of credit transfer options.

-Ameritas College will accept up to 29 credits in transfer.
+Ameritas Hispanic Pathways will accept up to 29 credits in transfer.
 This includes both General Education Lower/Upper Division courses if completed prior to being admitted, enrolled and attending the first session in an associate or bachelor’s degree program.
 LBSU 100, LBSU 101, LBSU 105, LBSU 300, LBSU 302, and SPNU 110 cannot be satisfied in transfer.
 Each degree program may have specific rules on which and how many courses can be transferred.
 Please review the Brandman University catalog for program-specific transferability rules.

 Options To Help You Transfer Credits